DeividasK/online-vending-machine/README.md

 - Display 'Basket is empty' message when there are no items in the basket
 - Add a custom amount of the same item
+- Remove a custom amount of the same item from the basket
+- Remove all items from a basket

 ## Design / Architecture considerations
 _Which browsers should be supported?_